tarwn/lessthandot-hugo/blogs/content/posts/2009-06-17-having-fun-with-openquery-and-update-del.md

 ---
 Recently I had to do some data manipulation against a Sybase linked server running on a Unix box.
 When you have a linked server you can use OPENQUERY do perform DML statements like delete, update and inserts but the syntax is a little different

-So let&#8217;s look at some code, first create a linked server on your machine that is linked to your machine.
+So let's look at some code, first create a linked server on your machine that is linked to your machine.
 You can add a linked server through the wizard or through the sp_addlinkedserver stored proc

 sql
 EXEC master.dbo.sp_addlinkedserver @server = N'localhost', @srvproduct=N'SQL Server'